nmusey/battlesnake/README.md

 ### Testing
 To test, use `npm test`.
+The test coverage goal is 100%.
+Test coverage can be found using `npm run test:coverage`.

 ### Running the Server Locally
 To run the server locally, run `npm start`.

 ### Deployment
-SSH into the EC2 instance and pull the changes to the local repo, then run `sudo pm2 restart`.
+SSH into the EC2 instance and pull the changes to the local repo.
+Run `npm run build` then `sudo pm2 restart`.

 ## High Level Overview
 The server runs a single `Controller` which keeps track of individual games using `GameController`s.
 Each `GameController` looks after things like deciding a move or tracking the state of the game.